The Cure for Innovation FOMO

 You spend half of the vacation traveling, you’re not in any one place long enough to enjoy it, and no one in your family even asked to go to any of these places in the first place – they just wanted to go to the beach!

-You wouldn’t plan a vacation that way, but that’s how we often end up running innovation efforts.
-By its very nature, corporate innovation is meant to cast a wide net.
+You wouldn’t plan a vacation that way, but that’s how we often end up approaching digital transformation efforts.
+By its very nature, digital transformation is meant to cast a wide net.
 Innovation teams are tasked with anything from internal productivity improvements to changes in current customer experience to new products, new industries, or new business models.
 As freeing as these wide-open charters are, they often lead to what I think of as “Innovation FOMO,” which, if not recognized and guarded against, leads to outcomes as scattered and difficult to execute as our ridiculous family vacation.

 Fear drives unproductive behaviors, whether in business or elsewhere, and Innovation FOMO is no different.